 "I believe your droid is agitated," Isolder said quietly.
 Leia laughed.
 "I'm sure he is.
 Threepio was very much Han's supporter when you were crazy enough to consider me fit to be a queen mother."
 Isolder laughed shortly, then stopped to gaze at her.

 "Leia, as a friend, may I ask you something?
 You've been preoccupied for the whole of your stay here.
 Each time I've attempted to visit you, you've avoided me.
-Is something wrong-between us or otherwise?"
+Is some thing wrong-between us or otherwise?"
 "I have been distracted," she conceded.

 "May I know the reason?"
 She forced a breath.
 "I wouldn't know where to begin."
 "My mother once told me that when a Jedi is distracted, when she loses her focus, she becomes vulnerable."
 "I'm not a Jedi."

-"But you are as strong in the Force as any of them.
-What is it, Leia?"

 Leia's eyes narrowed perceptibly.
 "We're in real danger, Isolder.
 We're in danger of losing everything we've fought to attain since the defeat of the Empire."
 "Are you saying that the Yuuzhan Vong cannot be defeated?"
 She took a moment.
 "I'm not sure.
 I see a long road ahead of us."
 "How clearly do you see this road?"

-She shook her head.
-"Not clearly enough to know where all the rough spots lie."

 They resumed walking, without speaking.
 "Will you accompany me to Coruscant aboard my personal ship?"
 Isolder asked finally.
 "What about Teneniel Djo?"
 "She will remain on Hapes," Isolder said flatly.

 Once more the vision stormed through Leia's mind, then abated.
 What light was she seeing?
 What world was she seeing?
 "Of course I will," she said after a moment.